- Where the game is restarted with a scrum and which team throws in is determined as follows:

 - The front-rows then adopt a crouched position if they have not already done so.
 Their heads and shoulders are no lower than their hips, a position that is maintained for the duration of the scrum.

-- The front-rows crouch, ear against ear with their heads to the left of their immediate opponents’, so that no player’s forehead is up against the forehead of an opponent.
+- The front-rows crouch with their heads to the left of their immediate opponents’, so that no player’s head is touching the neck or shoulders of an opponent.

 - When both sides are square, stable and stationary, the referee calls “bind”.